django/asgiref/docs/implementations.rst

 *Stable* / http://github.com/django/daphne

-The current ASGI reference server, written in Twisted and maintained as part of the Django Channels project.
+The original ASGI reference server, written in Twisted and maintained as part of the Django Channels project.
 Supports HTTP/1, HTTP/2, and WebSockets.